 - Contact Management Services for an official copy of the policy you are seeking to amend.
 In the case of a new policy, notify Management Services of your intent to draft a policy.
 In the event that a policy that you seek to amend or draft is already being reviewed by another department, Management Services will notify you and ask you to collaborate with that area to bring forward a single revision/draft.

 - Review and complete a Policy Transmittal Sheet.
 This document is intended to help you assess the need for a proposed policy or revision and will provide important information to committees and individuals responsible for reviewing and approving your proposal.
 This transmittal sheet also ensures that policy undergo the appropriate review process.

-- Using MS Word’s “track changes” function, make proposed revisions to the official copy of the existing policy, or in the case of a new policy, draft the proposed policy using the College’s administrative policy template (MS Word doc file size 34Kb).
+- Using MS Word’s “track changes” function, make proposed revisions to the official copy of the existing policy, or in the case of a new policy, draft the proposed policy using the college’s administrative policy template (MS Word doc file size 34Kb).
 Existing policies must be revised to reflect the current format before submission.
-If you have questions about policy format, content or style, please consult the Policy Writing Guide or contact Management Services for assistance.
+If you have questions about policy format, content or style, please contact management services for assistance.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
 Management Services will also send a notification to the faculty and as appropriate student digests.

 All new academic policy proposals or amendments to existing policies must comply with the rules stipulated in the college’s Administrative Policy and Procedural Manual.
 Specific instructions are outlined below.

 - If amending a policy, contact the provost and vice president for Academic Affairs for an official copy of the academic policy you are seeking to amend.
 Review the policy and document concerns and suggestions for improvement.

 - Contact the chair of the Faculty Senate’s Academic Policies Committee to schedule a time to discuss the proposed policy action with the committee.